+With the changes in the Aliens Act that came into force 20 July 2021, some exceptions were introduced to the maintenance requirement.
 When there are special reasons, the maintenance requirement may be lifted fully or partly.
 The preparatory work gave as an example that there could be special reasons for persons who have retired from the labour market or who are unable to work due to disability or sickness.
-For resettled persons, the time limit of three months should be counted from the date the sponsor arrives in Sweden and not the date the residence permit was granted.